 Size of fish - inches: 2.8 inches (6.99 cm)

 Fish Keeping Difficulty

-The Tiger Barb is a great addition to most tanks and is a great choice for beginners.
+The Tiger Barb is a great addition to most tanks and a great choice for beginning aquarists.
 They handle water condition changes very well and are usually great eaters.
-However the tank does need to be kept clean as they are susceptible to ich.
-Do take caution picking their tank mates as the Tiger Barb likes to nip the fins of slow swimming and long finned fish.
+However, the tank does need to be kept clean as they are susceptible to ich.
+Use caution when selecting tankmates as the Tiger Barb likes to nip the fins of slow-swimming and long-finned fish.